 - Between 6 and 9 months, babies who previously slept through the night may start waking up.
 Allow some time for your baby to settle back down.
 If fussiness continues, offer reassurance that you're there, but try not to pick up, play with, or feed your baby.

-- Create a childproof space for your baby to move around, play, and explore.
+- Create a safe space for your baby to move around, play, and explore.

 - Place your baby to sleep on the back, but it's OK if he or she rolls over.

-- Don't use a walker.
+- Don't use an infant walker.
 They're dangerous and can cause serious injuries.
 Walkers do not encourage walking and may actually hinder it.

 - While your baby is awake, don't leave your little one unattended, especially on high surfaces or in the bath.